 The 'mythicists' may or may not be correct when saying that Jesus was fabricated in the tradition of dying and rising God-men.
-I am not a mythicist.
+I do not consider myself to be a mythicist.
 I am interested in the subject, but do not know enough about the early gods.

 Ehrman seems to think that the 'mythicists' are mistaken.
-But let us not forget that Jesus was presented to us as a God-man ~ not by mythicists, but by the New Testament.
-This is a demi-God, comparable to Hercules ~ half God; half human.
-God is his father and a human woman is his mother.
-Jesus is considered to be 'Son of God' / God incarnate'.
+But let us not forget that Jesus was presented to us as a God-man, not by mythicists, but by the New Testament.
+This is a demi-God, comparable to Hercules; half God; half human.

 Would evidence about Hercules receive the same attention to detail as the search for the historical Jesus is getting?